micahg/plugin.video.tsngo/README.md

 external platform (let alone their own player) doesn't seem like much of a priority for them and in all likelihood, the burden of maintenance will be too high.
 Don't get too attached!

+## What Works

+* Some streams
+  * after it fails the first time... this can be fixed
+  * some streams don't play -- needs further investigation

+## TODO
+* Fix all streams
+* Add loading popups
+* Add error popups